 Some of these questions might seem silly and strange.
 However, they are designed to help you expand your perspective and the possibilities of your situation.

 These questions are designed to encourage you to think outside the box.
 They are designed to make you feel a little uncomfortable, and they are, of course, designed to help shift how you think about your limiting belief.

 The more effort you put into answering these questions, the more doubt you will throw on your limiting belief, and the faster you will move through this belief transformation process.

 Step 3: Consider the Consequences of Your Limiting Beliefs

-Having thrown doubt upon your limiting belief in the previous step, it’s now time to consider the consequences of holding onto this belief in both the short and long-term.
-Really have a good long and hard think about the following questions:
+Having thrown doubt on your limiting belief, it’s now time to consider the consequences of holding onto this belief.
+Really have a good long, and hard think about the following questions:

-What will the consequences be if I am unable to make this change and eliminate this limiting belief?
+What will the consequences be if I’m unable to make this change and eliminate this limiting belief?

 How will not changing affect me physically?
 Emotionally?
 Spiritually?
 Financially?
 In my relationships with others?

 What are the short-term consequences of not changing?

 What are the potential long-term consequences of not making this change?